asimpletune/craigslist-roommate-ad/ad.md

 Ask for Jared's address
 Ask for Jared's birthday
 Ask for Jared's name pronunciation

-### Mickey
-Mickey likes frisbees, robots, and long walks on the beach by our house.

 ### Reno
 Reno, full time agent of Goldman Sachs, however secretly undercover to bring down the system.
 Builds drones while riding motorcycles, and has been occasionally known to breath fire.
 Also likes to chill.